Long-period Pulsars as Possible Outcomes of Supernova Fallback Accretion: Period evolution of pulsars witnessing supernova fallback

 \item For $r_{\rm lc} > r_{\rm m} > r_{\rm cor}$, the accretion flow is able to penetrate inside the closed magnetosphere.
 As it reaches the magnetospheric radius, the plasma flow is forced to corotate with the magnetosphere at super-Keplerian speeds causing it to be ejected due to centrifugal forces.
-This introduces a viscous torque that spins down the star very efficiently; a phase commonly referred to as the propeller (shaded red region in Fig. \ref{fig:prop_evolution_ex}).
+This introduces a viscous torque that spins down the star very efficiently; a phase commonly referred to as the propeller (shaded orange region in Fig. \ref{fig:prop_evolution_ex}).
 In this case, we have $\omega > \Omega_K(r_{\rm m})$, where $\Omega_{\rm K}(r) = \left( G M_{\rm NS} / r^3 \right)^{1/2}$ is the Keplerian orbital angular velocity at radius $r$.
-During this propeller phase, the spin frequency decreases over time and as $\omega \sim \Omega_K(r_{\rm m})$ (i.e., when $r_{\rm cor} \sim r_{\rm m}$), the net torque exerted on the neutron star vanishes so that it evolves towards spin equilibrium.
-From this point onward, further evolution of the spin period will be regulated mainly by time variation of the accretion rate at the inner radius of the disk $\dot{M}_{\rm d, in}$ and the stellar magnetic field $B$.
+The electromagnetic torque $N_{\rm dip}$, i.e., the second term in eq. \eqref{eq:torque}, is also influenced by accretion.
+When the accretion flow penetrates inside the closed magnetosphere, the fraction of the magnetic field lines, which connects the star to the disk, is forced to open and as a consequence the polar cap region containing open field lines expands.
+This enhances the spin-down torque caused by the magnetosphere \citep{Parfrey2016, Metzger2018}.
+In particular \citet{Parfrey2016} argue that for $r_{\rm m} < r_{\rm lc}$, the magnetic flux through the expanded polar cap increases by a factor $\sim (r_{\rm lc}/ r_{\rm m})$.
+As a consequence, since the dipole spin-down torque is proportional to the square of the magnetic flux through the open field-line region, $N_{\rm dip}$ is enhanced by a factor $\sim (r_{\rm lc}/ r_{\rm m})^2$.
+Moreover, since the radio emission is believed to be associated with magnetospheric currents and pair production \citep{Beloborodov2008, Philippov2020}, as the closed-magnetosphere geometry is disturbed by the accretion flow, the mechanism generating the radio emission is likely perturbed or even stopped, effectively switching off the radio-loud nature of these sources \citep{Li2006}.
+Therefore, we expect a neutron star in the propeller regime unlikely to be observable as a radio pulsar.
+During this propeller phase, the spin frequency decreases over time and eventually $\omega \sim \Omega_K(r_{\rm m})$ (i.e., when $r_{\rm cor} \sim r_{\rm m}$), so that the net torque exerted on the neutron star vanishes and a spin equilibrium is reached.
+From this point onward, further evolution of the spin period will be regulated mainly by time variation of the accretion rate in the inner disk $\dot{M}_{\rm d, in}$ and the stellar magnetic field $B$.
 For example, the decay of the magnetic field strength causes the slow decrease of the magnetospheric radius at late times.
-This drives a progressive shift of the spin-equilibrium radius towards the neutron star surface, causing the neutron star to slightly spin up; in the example in Fig. \ref{fig:prop_evolution_ex}, this happens at $\sim \unit[10^5]{yr}$.
+This drives a progressive shift of the spin-equilibrium radius towards the neutron star surface, causing the neutron star to slightly spin up; in Fig. \ref{fig:prop_evolution_ex}, this happens when the magnetic field starts to decay after a Hall timescale, i.e., after $\sim \unit[10^4]{yr}$.